-During the year under review there were seven meetings of the full Governing Body.
-There were also four meetings of the Finance & Resources Sub-Committee, two meetings of the Staffing Sub-Committee and two meetings of the Curriculum Sub-Committee.
-The Academy Trustees met four times during the year.
+During the year under review there were six meetings of the full Governing Body.
+There were also four meetings of the Finance & Resources Sub-Committee.
+For the 2017/18 financial and academic year, the Staffing and Curriculum Sub-Committees were combined to create a single Staffing and Curriculum Sub-Committee and this also met four times during the year.
+The Academy Trustees met once during the year.